How to analyze the storage modulus

 - How to compare and analyze energy storage products

-- How to increase the storage modulus
+- How is the storage modulus large elasticity

 - How to get the storage modulus